Duru-E/Git-Github-Handoff/README.md

 # Our Workflow

 ## Repositories

-# Creating Your First Repo
+Repositories

-Github make it easy to create your first repo
+GitHub makes it easy to create your first repository.
-However we are going to follow the procedure to add a new repo that will work for the second and beyond
+However, we are going to follow the procedure to add a new repo that will work for the second and beyond
 Simply click on your user profile picture on the top right followed by "Repositories"
 ![Repo](https://duru-e.github.io/Git-Github-Handoff/2A_GitHub_Repo.png)